wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 This builds all local Suite images, mounts the installer application source for live reload, and launches the normal installer and service-startup flow with local test domains.
 Cached build stages make repeat starts substantially faster.

 Use `./wbs-dev installer-dev web --mock` for UI and UX development without changing installer or Suite state.
-Mock mode builds only `wbs-tools`, enables direct navigation among the progress steps, and retains the normal form and validation behavior.
+Mock mode uses the same live development server, enables direct navigation among the progress steps, and retains the normal form and validation behavior.
 Starting installation streams a short simulated image-pull and service-startup log through the completed screen.
-It does not write `.env`, signal the host launcher, or start services.
+It does not write configuration, signal the host launcher, or start services.
 Without `--mock`, steps cannot be skipped and the real installation flow is used.

 To test a complete installation from the current checkout, build the tools and product images before starting the installer: